11 Top-Rated Tourist Attractions in Malmo

 6 Malmö Konsthall (Malmo Art Gallery)

-Hosting a mix of temporary exhibitions and classic art, the Malmö Art Gallery (Malmö Konsthall) opened in 1975 and has one of Europe's largest exhibition halls.
+Hosting rotating exhibitions of national and international contemporary art, Malmö Konsthall (Malmö Art Gallery) opened in 1975 and has one of Europe's largest exhibition halls.
 The construction materials are light and simple - concrete, glass, wood, and aluminum.
-Constructed of 550 domes, the ceiling in the gallery varies in height and incorporates both natural and artificial light.
+Constructed of 550 domes, the ceiling in the gallery varies in height and incorporates plenty of natural light.
 The result is a structure that is almost as interesting as the thought-provoking exhibits it hosts.
 If visiting on a Sunday, you can enjoy a great brunch (a particular favorite with trendy locals) at Restaurant Smak, which also serves lunch daily.
 Entry to the museum is free.

 10 Katrinetorp Country House

-Katrinetorp, on the outskirts of Malmö, (about 15 minutes easy drive) is one of the best-preserved Empire-style manor houses (Herrgård) in Sweden.
+Katrinetorp, on the outskirts of Malmö, (about a 15-minute easy drive) is one of the best-preserved Empire-style manor houses (Herrgård) in Sweden.
 Originally built in an idyllic location for one of southern Sweden's richest families, the 19th-century home is surrounded by magnificent landscaped gardens.
-Visitors will also find a garden café, restaurant, and an antique store.
-During the year, Katrinetorp hosts an antiques market, a harvest fair, a Christmas market, various exhibitions, and evening concerts.
+Also on-site is a garden café, restaurant, and antique store.
+During the year, Katrinetorp hosts a harvest fair, a Christmas market, various exhibitions, and evening concerts.
 Guided tours are available during the summer on select days.

 Address: Katrinetorp, 215 74 Malmo